7 Budget-Friendly Midwest U.S. Destinations

 When you’re on the islands don’t forget to try the local specialty – fried yellow perch, usually priced from $10 – $18, and available at nearly all the restaurants on the islands.
 Check out Captain’s Corner or the Village Pump for good food at reasonable prices.

-Are you ready to see why the Midwest is best?!
+Are you ready to see why people say the Midwest is best?!